 Master of Science in Community Nutrition (MSCN) Overview

-The MSCN is a research-focused program for students seeking an advanced nutrition degree.
+The MSCN is a research-focused online program for students seeking an advanced nutrition degree.
 The MSCN is designed for registered dietitian nutritionists, graduates of didactic program in dietetics and other health professionals, such as physicians and registered nurses with a BSN degree.
 The MSCN involves courses that promote evidence-based nutrition, health promotion, and disease prevention in the community.

 The curriculum (33 credits) is offered in an online format and includes courses representing nutrition science, applied nutrition, and research techniques.
 This non-thesis program culminates with a capstone paper.
 Courses are taught by faculty with doctoral degrees and expertise in areas such as public health, public policy, sports nutrition, diabetes, and statistics.
 Distance education is flexible and convenient for working students, students living at a distance, and students with busy schedules.
 WCU provides a supportive distance education environment utilizing online technologies that deliver course content, facilitate instructor-student and student-student communications.